How we use ‘To Be Going To’ in English

 Example: I am trying to give up sugar but it is just so difficult.
 Old habits die hard.

-We have classes online too so you can connect with us all over the world.
+We have classes online too so you can connect with us from all over the world.
 If you would like some more information please contact us.